ursatile/css4eng/212-introducing-css-flexbox.md

 {% iframe align-items.html  style="height: 55em;" %}

-If your flexbox container wraps, you'll end up with more than one row (or column) of items; to control how these wrapped rows are laid out, use the `align-content` property:
+If your flexbox container wraps, you'll end up with more than one row (or column) of items; to control how these wrapped rows are laid out, use the `align-content` property.
+Here's how it works with `flex-direction: row`:

+{% iframe align-content-row.html %}

+and here's how it works with `flex-direction: column`:

-{% iframe align-content.html %}
+{% iframe align-content-column.html %}